 By the term carrier,1 in this Chapter, is meant a person who by contract, commercially or for remuneration, undertakes to carry passengers or passengers and their luggage by ship.
-The carrier can be a reder,7 a charterer (sub-carrier) or other person.
+The carrier can be a reder,2 a charterer (sub-carrier) or other person.

-By the term passenger2 is meant the person who is to be carried or is being carried by ship pursuant to a contract of carriage, and a person who with the consent of the carrier is accompanying a vehicle or live animals covered by a contract for the carriage of goods.3
+By the term passenger3 is meant the person who is to be carried or is being carried by ship pursuant to a contract of carriage, and a person who with the consent of the carrier is accompanying a vehicle or live animals covered by a contract for the carriage of goods.4

 By the term luggage is meant any article, including a vehicle, which is carried in connection with a contract for the carriage of passengers.
-The provisions regarding luggage do not apply if the goods are carried pursuant to a charterparty,4 bill of lading5 or other document commonly used in connection with the carriage of goods.6 Cabin luggage comprises luggage which the passenger has in his or her cabin, in his or her custody, or in his or her vehicle.
+The provisions regarding luggage do not apply if the goods are carried pursuant to a charterparty,5 bill of lading6 or other document commonly used in connection with the carriage of goods.7 Cabin luggage comprises luggage which the passenger has in his or her cabin, in his or her custody, or in his or her vehicle.

+- O Amended by Act 7 June 2013 no. 30 (in force 1 January 2014 according to Resolution 6 December 2013 no. 1410).

+- 1 Cf. Sections 426 and 427.

+- 2 The use of the term "reder" has been explained in the preface.

 - 3 Cf. Sections 407 and 428.

 - 4 Cf. Section 404.

 - 5 Cf. Chapter 14.

 - 6 Cf. Section 292.

 - 7 Cf. Section 308.